 SOCAAR's Field Measurement Facility is located at 200 College Street and is continuously monitoring the level of air pollutants.
 The unprecedented measures taken in Toronto in order to prevent the spread of COVID-19 have had a rapid and significant impact on air pollution in the downtown area.

-The following graphs show the evolution of the traffic volume as well as major traffic related air pollutants measured at our facility.
-We will update these data every Monday to provide a unique insight on the effect on air quality in these challenging times.
+The following graphs show the evolution of the traffic volume as well as major traffic related air pollutants measured at our facility between February 16 and September13, 2020.

 Traffic-related Air Pollutants

 Black Carbon (BC) containing particles are produced by the incomplete combustion of fossil fuels.
 Diesel engines create much more than cars so in cities they are a good indicator of diesel related traffic pollution.
 No standard exists yet for outside air.
 As a reference, the Netherlands has proposed a standard for workers exposed to diesel exhaust of 1400 ng/m3.